The Industry Benchmark for Networked AV Products

 Can you buy it?

 We have investigated products that appear to be shipping.
 It’s sometimes difficult to tell if products are discontinued or if they are yet on the market.
 We have done what we can to verify whether each product is available for actual purchase or, in these days of component shortages, is on the market and available to order.
-I recently blogged about component shortages which you can view here.
+We have blogged about component shortages which you can view here.

 To be clear, we are NOT including discontinued products.
-We report what is available now, not a historical record of networked products.
+We report what is available now, not a historical record of all networked products.

 Our rules for counting products